1971–72 The Floridians season: Awards and honors

-Dispersal Draft
+ABA Dispersal Draft

 On June 13, 1972, months after participating in and completing the 1972 ABA draft, it was announced by ABA commissioner Jack Dolph that both The Floridians and Pittsburgh Condors franchises would go defunct for the 1972–73 ABA season due to neither team finding a viable location to help ensure their survival beyond the season, especially due to rumblings regarding a future NBA-ABA merger looking to not include either team alongside the Memphis Pros (who would soon afterward rebrand themselves into the Memphis Tams in an attempt to regain sustainability in the ABA) due to them all being considered the weakest links of the ABA at the time.
 For The Floridians franchise, they would fold operations in what was considered to be a tax write-off by the ABA after failing to secure a relocation deal to Cincinnati and various plans involving cities like Montreal (which would have being outside of the United States of America region for the ABA), Albuquerque, San Diego (who ironically would host their own ABA franchise later that year in the San Diego Conquistadors expansion franchise), and Omaha (who was slated to be sold to Peter Swanson of Swanson Foods had the ABA allowed for the initial sale to go through) ultimately fell through for varying reasons.
 In the final ABA draft The Floridians ever participated in, they selected Dwight Davis from the University of Houston, Mike Stewart from Santa Clara University, Scott English from the University of Texas at El Paso, Greg Starrick from Southern Illinois University (once again), Charlie Thorpe from Belhaven College, Dutch-born center Swen Nater from UCLA, Ron Thomas from the University of Louisville, Ernie Fleming from Jacksonville University, Sam Cash from UC Riverside, Tracy Tripucka from Lafayette College, Jerry Brucks from the University of Wyoming, Bobby Jack from the University of Oklahoma, Greg Flaker from the University of Missouri, Ray Golson from West Texas State University, Willie Cherry from the University of Denver, Arnie Berman from Brown University, Fred DeVaughn from Westmont College, and Bob Zender from Kansas State University with their final draft picks.
 The ABA would host its first ever dispersal draft a month later on July 13 involving former Floridians and Condors players, with every remaining ABA team at that point in time taking at least one player that was on The Floridians at the time of the draft.
 The following Floridians players or drafted players would be selected in this order by the rest of the ABA teams in this draft period.